Student CRM privacy policy

 • Google Hangouts and Google Meet (Provision of audio and video conferencing services (to include recording where necessary).

 • GoToWebinar provided by LogMeIn (online platform to facilitate webinars).
-For further information, please see the LogMeIn Privacy Policy
+For further information, please see the LogMeIn Privacy Policy.

-We may also use your data to connect with you on other digital platforms using Facebook and Google advertising.
+We may also use your data to connect with you on other digital platforms using Facebook, UniBuddy and Google advertising.
 You can opt out of this activity at any time by updating your privacy settings on these sites.
 View our website privacy policy for further details on the use of cookies and data sharing.

 Will Oxford Brookes University transfer my data outside of the UK?